cseljatib/cseljatib.github.io2/mentors.md

 --------

-Professors and researchers that left a profound impact in the way I carry out my research activities and academic duties.

-## Mentors

 I had been fortunate enough to be able to work with professors and researchers that left a profound impact in the way I carry out my research activities and academic duties.